blumenthaler/node-js-intro-to-postgresql/README.md

 postgres=#
 ```

 Just to start finding our way around here, let's try out a few commands.
-What if we want to look at all the databases that currently exist.
+What if we want to look at all the databases that currently exist?
 The command for that is `\l`.
 Try that and you should see a list of tables.
 These are just default tables.
 We don't need to know what they are for at the moment.

-Now let's try examining which users are registerd on the database.
+Now let's try examining which users are registered on the database.
 In Postgres, user's are listed in a publicly visible "view" (again we don't need to know what a view is yet) that we can query using a simple SQL statement: `select * from pg_user`.
 This command simply asks to see all the columns and rows in the `pg_user` view.
 You should see output like this:

 ```bash
  usename  | usesysid | usecreatedb | usesuper | userepl | usebypassrls |  passwd  | valuntil | useconfig